David M. Walker (U.S. Comptroller General): Other responsibilities

-Prior to his appointment to the GAO, Walker served as a partner and global managing director of Arthur Andersen LLP and in several government leadership positions, including as a Public Trustee for Social Security and Medicare from 1990 to 1995 and as Assistant Secretary of Labor for Pension and Welfare Benefit Programs during the Reagan administration.
-Before his time at Arthur Andersen, Walker was the Houston Director and then the Eastern Regional Director of Source Finance based in Washington, DC, and before that was in human resources at accounting firm Coopers & Lybrand.

 Walker serves on the board of the Government Transformation Initiative Coalition.
 He previously served on various boards and advisory groups, including as Chairman of the United Nations Independent Audit Advisory Committee from 2007 to 2011, as a member of the Boards for the Committee for a Responsible Federal Budget, and the Center for the Study of the Presidency and Congress, as well as a member of Advisory Committees for The Public Company Accounting Oversight Board, the Peterson Foundation, and is a former member of the AARP's National Board and Policy Council.
 He is also a member of the National Academy for Public Administration, the National Academy of Social Insurance, the Trilateral Commission, and the Sons of the American Revolution.
-He is a National Co-Founder of No Labels previously served as Chair of a Postal Reform Panel for National Academy of Public Administration, and as Co-Chair of the Institute of Medicine's End of Life Panel.
+He is a National Co-founder of No Labels previously served as Chair of a Postal Reform Panel for National Academy of Public Administration, and as co-chair of the Institute of Medicine's End of Life Panel.

-He has authored three books, with the most recent one titled Comeback America: Turning the Country Around and Restoring Fiscal Responsibility (2010).
-He is a frequent writer and commentator, and is one of the main subjects of the critically acclaimed documentary I.O.U.S.A..
-Critic Roger Ebert named I.O.U.S.A. one of the Top 5 Documentaries of 2008.
+He has authored four books, including “Comeback America: Turning the Country Around and Restoring Fiscal Responsibility" (2010) and “America in 2040: Still a Superpower” (2020).
+He is a frequent writer and commentator, and is one of the main subjects of the documentary I.O.U.S.A., which critic Roger Ebert named as one of the Top 5 Documentaries of 2008.